-- Schedule a time for a screening interview with Granvel Johnson.
+- Schedule a time for a screening interview with the office of Equity and Inclusion.

-- Attend our new mentor training (3 sessions).
+- Attend our new mentor training (2 sessions).
 These fun and interactive sessions will prepare you to be a great mentor!
-See the schedule for the 2018-2019 school year below.

 From arts camps to leadership opportunities, Blue Ribbon Mentor Advocate provides exceptional resources for mentees, mentors, and parents.
 Our programs aim to expose our members to the academic, social, and cultural resources they need to chart a successful and fulfilling course in life.

 - Parents, mentors, or Office of Equity & Engagement staff members may submit requests for funds.
 Students may submit information as well, but only in conjunction with an adult sponsor.

 - Requests are reviewed by Office of Equity & Engagement staff, and responses are usually provided within 1-2 weeks.